 The Purpose of the Association

 - To advance, enhance, or further economics as an observational science through the use of laboratory and field methods of observation and data collection under the control and responsibility of the research investigator, and the development of economic theory and statistical or econometric methods based on such direct observations and data.
 The Association seeks to foster replicable, clearly documented, empirical work in all subdisciplines of economics, and recognition of the important tasks of data creation, data quality evaluation and empirical description, as well as theory development and testing.

 - To sponsor annual meetings, small workshop conferences, joint meetings with other societies, and to engage in such other activities that will promote the objectives stated in.

 - Any person interested in the advancement of economics as an observational science, as described in the above statement of purpose of the Association, may become a member of this Association.

 - The Executive Committee at its annual meeting shall determine the membership fee for the following year.
-The Executive Committee may offer a reduced-rate membership fee to students.
+The Executive Committee may offer a reduced-rate membership fee.
 The annual membership fee and concessionary membership fee shall include subscriptions to all official e-journals of the Association.

 - Every member is entitled to receive announcements and such other materials that the Executive Committee shall specify for circulation to the general membership.